icco/Project-Megan/README.md

-I love the concept of [README driven development][rdd], but I usually follow it by using a whiteboard with a list of features I want and stuff I still need to code, instead of actually writting something coherent.
+I love the concept of [README driven development][rdd], but I usually follow it by using a whiteboard with a list of features I want and stuff I still need to code, instead of actually writing something coherent.
 So this is my space in the Readme to deal with that.

 __TODO__: